Fender Elite Stratocaster: Features

 This guitar model featured an alder body, a maple neck featuring a rosewood or maple fingerboard with 21 jumbo frets.
 There were also Gold and Walnut Elite variants with gold hardware, the latter sporting an American walnut body and an ebony fingerboard.

 The Freeflyte tremolo system differed significantly from previous Stratocaster tremolo designs.
 All routing was done from the front of the guitar.
 A cavity was created where the spring system would reside, and this connected to the bottom of the tremolo unit.
 This reduced production costs since it required only a single, front-sided rout on the guitar to accommodate the pickups, the tremolo, the preamp and the controls.

 Other features included three special-design alnico 2 single-coil pickups with solid covers and an internal dummy coil for hum cancellation, as well as three push-push buttons for pickup selection.
-Controls include a master volume, a TBX treble/bass expander and an active MDX midrange booster with 12 dB of gain.
+Controls include a master volume, a TBX treble/bass expander and an active MDX midrange booster with 12dB of gain.
 The sound of the Elite Stratocaster can be described as more humbucker-like compared to a traditional single coil-equipped guitar, especially with the TBX and MDX circuits at their maximum.

 A few Elite Stratocasters were manufactured with a standard 5-way switch and standard Strat knobs.
 Two such guitars which were custom built for Eric Clapton came with a traditional '50s era-style maple neck and a hardtail non-tremolo bridge.

-In many respects, the Elite series certainly outlined the renewed innovating capacities of Fender but in an otherwise fairly conservative guitar world it did not prove a milestone as anticipated.
+The Elite series demonstrated changed production features for Fender, but it did not reach predicted sales or industry impact levels within the guitar market.